lhdbkul/Omeka-S-module-EasyAdmin/README.md

 table without a matching row in a sub-table (`item`, `item_set`, `media`, `annotation`, `value_annotation`, `digital_object`), and the reverse, which can happen after a crash or an incomplete deletion.

+### Background jobs (php-cli)

+Background jobs are run by a separate php-cli process whose path and version may differ from the web php, in particular on multi-distro or shared hosting.
+A diagnostic checks the configured php-cli path, its version parity with the web php, the required extensions, the SAPI, the php-cgi setups, and `open_basedir`, then recommends the right path when the configured one is invalid.
+A separate action runs a real test job to confirm that jobs actually start.
+A summary is also added to `/admin/system-info`.

+### Useless database tables

+A check lists the database tables that are not used any more: orphan tables left by removed modules, told apart from the tables of merely inactive (but still installed) modules, from the core Omeka tables, and from tables created by a third-party library of a module (for example the `triplestore_` tables created by the `arc2` library of module Sparql).
+The list of library-owned tables is extensible via configuration.

+### Settings after a database copy

+After copying a production database to a test install, several settings must be adapted to the new environment.
+A task lists these environment-specific settings (and site settings) so they can be reviewed and updated, without touching values that are not environment-related.

 ### Install and update modules and themes